-Dave Hurd, chief engineer at WNVT-TV, said the move would save them about $5,000 per month in electricity expenses--the cost of operating the analog system alone.
-The station is not worried about losing viewers because most people in the station’s northern Virginia coverage area are getting their TV via cable or satellite.
+Dave Hurd, chief engineer at WNVT-TV, said the move will save them about $5,000 per month in electricity expenses--necessary to operate the analog system alone.
+The station is not worried about loosing viewers because most people in the station’s northern Virginia coverage area are getting their TV via cable or satellite.

 WNVC-TV will remain in analog, Hurd said, because its digital channel assignment (57) is not in the desired “core” and he’d like to see that change.
 Since WNVT-DT was allotted channel 30, an in-core assignment, the company is building the digital infrastructure to operate at 160 kW ERP, its maximum allotted power with an Axcera transmitter and Dielectric antenna.
 The station had petitioned for more power, but interference issues with nearby stations made this impossible, according to the FCC.

 Hurd said WNVT-DT will probably get on-the-air in digital in August, once lingering tower construction issues are resolved.

 “We’re a public TV station,” he said, “where’s the money coming from?
 We can’t afford, nor do we need, two digital stations on-the-air right now.
 We looked at the hard economics of it and by shutting down the analog signal we’ll save a minimum of $1.8 million in construction and operating costs.
 That’s a lot of money that we can use for other reasons.
 I think, as we get closer to the 2006 deadline, we’ll see a lot more stations making the same decision we did.”